For Authors / Contributors

 1. Review of the book’s content and scope.
 Reviewers may organize this by chapter, section or any other logical structure that helps the reader to understand the book’s content.

-2. Contribution the book makes to public relations education.
+2. The contribution the book makes to public relations education.

 3. Identification and discussion of any weaknesses or omissions.